 Snapchat will let non-users see Stories outside its app but won’t show them ads (yet)

-People will be able to share links to view Snapchat Official Stories, Our Stories and Search Stories on Snapchat’s site.
+People will be able to share links to view Official Stories, Our Stories and Search Stories from Snapchat to view them on Snapchat’s site.

 Snapchat is pulling a Twitter in a bid to accelerate its Twitter-esque user growth.
 Snapchat will enable people to share and view its content outside of its app, Snapchat’s parent company Snap announced on Tuesday.